alza-bitz/alza-bitz.github.io/posts/what-time-is-it.md

 With that in mind, consider again that stateful data streaming problems necessarily involve the consideration of time, and as such they are fundamentally a **dynamic** concern.
 By contrast, written documentation is of course only **static** and for that reason I will submit that it is **inefficient and inadequate for the intended purpose**.

-Indeed, I was affected by this myself in February this year when I [ran into trouble with one of these tools](https://stackoverflow.com/questions/79476798/spark-structured-streaming-empty-result-for-a-stream-stream-inner-join-to-compu).
+Indeed, I was affected by this issue personally when I [ran into trouble with one of these tools](https://stackoverflow.com/questions/79476798/spark-structured-streaming-empty-result-for-a-stream-stream-inner-join-to-compu).
 I still don't know if the problem I encountered is due to a misunderstanding of the (20,000 word) documentation or a [bug](https://issues.apache.org/jira/browse/SPARK-51399).

 ***